arturictus/wrappi/README.md

 ```

 #### Cache
 You can enable cache per endpoint.
+It depends on `::success?` method to determine if it will be cached or nor.

 Set the cache Handler in your client.
 It must behave like `Rails.cache` and respond to: